In any populated area, be it sparsely or densely, there will always be elements of the humanity present that will take an interest in who sticks out.

-The concept of the gray man revolves around the idea of a person who does not draw attention to himself, who does not stand out from the crowd in any way.
-He can weave through a large group of people without anyone looking at him or her twice, and 10 or 20 minutes later, 99% of the people who passed him will never remember they did.
+The concept of the gray man revolves around the idea of a person who does not draw attention to himself, who does not stand out from the normal inhabitants of a location in any way.
+A gray man can move through an area, even through a large group of people, without anyone taking special notice of him.

 Some of the benefits of being a gray man include:

-In cases when you are in harm’s way, being invisible is not so bad.
-But, in order to be gray, it takes more than just a change of clothes.
-It’s also about losing any distinct traits and mannerisms people will notice, and adjusting to the crowd’s movement.
+In any cases when you are, or might be, in harm’s way, being invisible in plain sight is priceless.
+But, in order to “go gray”, it takes more than just a simple change of clothes.

 To see what it takes to become a gray man, read our suggestions and strategies below.

 Your clothing is at least 50% of your appearance to those looking at you and will play a major role in carrying off your intent to move along undetectably.

 Understanding what clothing is appropriate to an area under what context is a foundational skill for becoming invisible.
 This requires a nuanced understanding of your own appearance as well as people’s perceptions.